 The grapes for this wine are sourced from Malgas near Swellendam hence the name ‘Are We There Yet’.
 The vineyard belongs to the legendary David Trafford and is planted to a number of interesting varieties.
 The vines are planted as bush vines on an incredibly rocky soil in a harsh maritime influenced environment.

-Only the second release of this exciting 13 Abv.
-Wine of Origin Malgas red, the 2017 expression is a blend of 50% Touriga Nacional and 50% Syrah from young rocky vineyards along the Breede River near Swellendam.
+Only the second release of this exciting Wine of Origin Malgas red, tis a blend of 50% Touriga Nacional and 50% Syrah from young rocky vineyards along the Breede River near Swellendam.
 Both red varieties were picked on the same day and co-fermented in open top fermenters with the Syrah kept as whole bunch clusters while the Touriga Nacional was destemmed.
 Aged in 500 litre French oak barrels for 11 months before bottling, you can already see in the space of only two vintages how Duncan has tweaked both picking times and the winemaking to create a seriously exciting expression.
 Dark black purple in colour, the Syrah and the Touriga make very comfortable bed fellows and the superb synergy of these varieties is laid bare for all to see and taste.
 Deeper, darker and more powerful than Cinsault or Grenache, Duncan has succeeded in harnessing the power, concentration and intensity of these two noble red varieties and using his own brand of vinous alchemy, crafted a wine so full of energy, minerality and fruit concentration.
 Compared to the maiden 2016, this vintage seems to unfurl a few extra layers of concentration and fruit brightness, turning up the volume but with much tighter orchestration.
 The nose is deliciously rocky and mineral revealing dusty river gravel, graphite and grey slate nuances that intermingle with a perfumed Parma violet lift, blueberry opulence, sweet red cherry confit, boiled strawberry bon bons and purple rock candy confectionary notes.
 Mouth-filling and fleshy with impressive black berry and fraises des bois fruit weight and chalky graphite tannins, the palate remains impressively lithe and elegant, harmoniously focused and confident with the most alluring savory, sappy bramble berry finish.
 Drink this beauty on release but do allow the age worthy credentials of the Syrah and Touriga to show their full potential with 6 to 8+ years of ageing.